 Dashlane really is a strong solution when it comes to securing and retrieving online passwords.
 If you want to store files, you can also do that in Dashlane.
 But as soon as you want to secure anything else then online passwords or files, Dashlane currently still has nothing else to offer than what they call secure notes.

-But the problem with secure notes arise when tens or hundreds of users within an organization are using them.
+But the problem with secure notes arises when tens or hundreds of users within an organization are using them.
 Every user will use them as they seem fit and write down data just the way they want.
-There’s no structure, no pattern, no rules forcing people to write things down all in the same way.
+There’s no structure, no pattern, and no rules forcing people to write things down all in the same way.